General Distribution Requirement

 Advanced Elective Courses (2 courses; must take 1 Biology and 1 Psychology)

 These courses provide in-depth coverage of neuroscience topics at an advanced level.
 Courses marked with an asterisk (*) fulfill the multi-draft paper requirement for the capstone.
 Courses marked with a hash mark (#) may fulfill the multi-draft paper requirement for the capstone if the paper is on a neuroscience topic and approved by the Program Director.
+Courses marked with a caret (^) fulfill the research requirement for the capstone.
 Upper-level topics courses in neuroscience may count as advanced electives with approval of the steering committee.

 BIOL 369 - Developmental Biology #